BoardwalkLord/BoardwalkLord.github.io/_posts/2026-07-20-tryhackme-intro-to-lan.md

 - **Topologies differ by where failure is contained, not by having different weaknesses** — star dominates because it isolates per-device failures and concentrates the risk into one hardenable centre.
 - **A switch works inside one network; a router works between networks.** That single distinction resolves most of the confusion.
 - **Subnet reserved addresses:** `.0` is the network, `.255` is broadcast, so `.1–.254` are the 254 usable hosts — which explains the "254 devices" figure and the missing `.255`.
+- **The subnet mask marks where "network" ends and "host" begins** in an IP address — which is why only the last octet varies in a `/24`, and why a different third octet is a different network.
 - **Subnetting is the mechanism behind network segmentation** — the security benefit compliance frameworks expect for separating sensitive systems.
 - **The recurring pattern:** MAC, ARP and DHCP all establish identity by assertion with no verification — which is why spoofing, ARP poisoning and rogue-DHCP attacks all work.
 An unverified identifier is not a security control.